pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 | es     | 2,5     |
 | fr     | 1       |

-For example, if we want to get all the documents where ‘Browser’ is ‘Firefox’, we can simply look up the inverted index for ‘Browser’ and identify that it appears in documents \[1, 5, 6].
+For example, if we want to get all the documents where ‘Browser’ is ‘Firefox’, we can look up the inverted index for ‘Browser’ and identify that it appears in documents \[1, 5, 6].

-Using inverted index, we can reduce the search time to constant time _O(1)_.
-However, the query latency is still a function of the selectivity of the query, i.e. increases with the number of documents need to be processed to answer the query.
+Using an inverted index, we can reduce the search time to constant time _O(1)_.
+The query latency, however, is still a function of the selectivity of the query, i.e. it increases with the number of documents that need to be processed to answer the query.

 #### Pre-aggregation